Studying medicine is a complicated process that involves not only getting a good GAMSAT score

 , but also choosing a medical school Australia to apply to.
 Does it really matter which university I study at?
 Will I get a job after I graduate if I study there?
 Will my friends with a degree from that university be more successful than me?
 These are all common questions when applying for any course, and medicine is no exception.

-Every year, you may hear about the release of ‘World University Rankings’ where every university is given a number and can even be ranked by faculty or subject.
-You may see bus stop ads or receive emails in your inbox from universities bragging about being ‘26th in the world for Medicine’ or ‘Highest ranked university in Australia’.
+Every year, you may hear about the release of various university ranking lists, where every university is given an overall ranking, and can also be ranked by faculty or subject.
+You may also see bus stop ads or receive emails from universities bragging about being “26th in the world for Medicine” or “Highest ranked university in Australia.”

 But how are these rankings even calculated?

-Most of the university rankings we hear about are actually based on the research output of a university, that is: the status of the journals in which academics from that university publish in; how often those articles are cited by others; and how many PhDs are obtained per university.
-Therefore, the older a university is (for example USyd versus UNSW), the easier it is for that university to maintain a high ranking even if their medical degree changes it’s structure or their entrance scores consistently decrease.
-Universities like USyd have strong connections with professors and academics who attended university back in the day when those such as UNSW didn’t yet exist.
+Most of the university rankings we hear about are actually based on the research output of a university, that is: the status of the journals in which academics from that university publish in, how often those articles are cited by others, and how many PhDs are obtained per university.
+Therefore, the older a university is (for example USyd versus UNSW), the easier it is for that university to maintain a high ranking.

-This brings us to another common concern that future employers will prefer to hire medical graduates from these more ‘prestigious’ universities.
+This brings us to another common concern: that future employers will prefer to hire medical graduates from these more “prestigious” universities.
 However, unlike in other fields, the shortage of qualified individuals means that careers in medicine are pretty much guaranteed.
 In many states, domestic students who graduated in that state are guaranteed to get an intern job there.
 Let’s face it, the demand for medical professionals will always be there (robots can’t be that good already!).
 Moreover, medical practice involves the application of objective, evidence-based knowledge to a clinical scenario, and is therefore similar no matter where you studied in Australia.
 Therefore, waiting extra years to get into a more prestigious course could be worse off for your career than if you accepted a position straight away and got out into the workforce sooner to become a more experienced medical professional.

 That being said, different universities offer up different student experiences, so it’s not a bad idea to try and choose a university that will be a good fit for you.
-Of course, everyone has different values and opinions, so choosing a medical school will always come down to the individual.
+Of course, everyone has different values and opinions, so choosing a medical school Australia will always come down to the individual.
 Some factors that could come into play when deciding on your preferences include:

-• Student life - A large part of university, especially your medical degree, is being engaged in social clubs and activities, extra-curricular opportunities, or sporting teams can be great for meeting people and maintaining your wellbeing.
+- Student life - being engaged in social clubs and activities, extra-curricular opportunities, or sporting teams can be great for meeting people and maintaining your wellbeing.
 If there’s something you’re really passionate about, check out the university website to see what student life is like.
-Moreover, having a university that will support your well-being can have a huge impact on your experience as a medical student.
+Moreover, having a university that will support your wellbeing can have a huge impact on your experience as a medical student.

-All in all, choosing the right medical school for you is not an easy task, however studying at a medical school that you enjoy and that supports your well-being (rather than which has the highest rank or greatest ‘prestige’) will give you the best opportunity to become the doctor that you aspire to be.
+All in all, choosing a medical school Australia is not an easy task, however studying at a medical school that you enjoy and that supports your well-being (rather than which has the highest rank or greatest “prestige”) will give you the best opportunity to become the doctor that you aspire to be.
 I have heard some say that the best medical school for you is the one that accepts you.
 Getting in anywhere is something to be celebrated!
 (Of course, it is still good to have options, so make sure you follow our blog for more tips on GAMSAT and interview preparation so that you can maximise your chances of getting into the medical school of your dreams!).